-- Staff should assess the situation and contact school safety and security monitors who will attempt to break up confrontation and de-escalate situation. - After controlling the situation, notify building administrator for follow-up. - Call 911 and render aid if needed - Notify parents of those students who were involved - Utilize School Messenger
+- Staff should assess the situation and contact school safety and security monitors who will attempt to break up confrontation and de-escalate situation. - After controlling the situation, notify building administrator for follow-up. - Call 911 and render aid if needed - Notify parents of those students who were involved - Utilize the district's mass communication system when deemed appropriate.